godaddy-wordpress/primer-child-stout/readme.txt

 License:           GPL-2.0
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Stout is a Stout child theme with a masculine vibe.
+Stout is a Primer child theme with a masculine vibe.

 == Description ==

-Stout is a Stout child theme with a masculine vibe.
+Stout is a Primer child theme with a masculine vibe.

 **Languages Supported:**